Guilty Gear (video game): Plot

-In 2010, mankind discovered an unlimited energy source of incredible power, which was labeled “magic”.
-Despite providing a solution for the world energy crisis, war conflicts continued to exist.
-After a long time, a group consisting of Asuka R. Kreutz(Who will be known as That Man) Frederick Bulsara (Who will be known as Sol BadGuy) and his fiancée Aria Hale (Who will be known as Justice and Jack-O Valentine) combined the power of magic with humans and other creatures via experiments, creating living weapons known as "Gears".
-Eventually, the Gears turned on the human race, beginning a global war known as the Crusades.
-After a century of battles, a military group known as the Sacred Order of Holy Knights fought and defeated Justice, the leader of the Gears.
-With Justice having been locked away in a dimensional prison, all other Gears seemingly ceased to function, bringing an end to an age of conflict.
+In the year 2000, a calamity known as the Dawn of Revival occurs when all modern technology malfunctions and unexplained natural disasters devastate Earth, leading to a near-collapse.
+Humanity is then introduced to "Magic", a new, unlimited energy source of power that replaces most technology and stabilizes the crisis.
+American scientists Asuka R. Kruetz, Frederick Bulsara, and Aria Hale later combine Magic with various creatures to create powerful "Gears" intended to evolve and advance humanity to overcome future calamity, but the project is coopted by the government to produce powerful weapons.
+Asuka, now "That Man" turns Aria into a new Gear, "Justice" to end the wars, but she is corrupted by the entity which caused the Dawn and leads the Gears in turning on the human race, causing a global war known as the Crusades.
+After a century, Frederick, under the name Sol Badguy, joins the Sacred Order of Holy Knights and defeats Justice, locking her away in a dimensional prison and causing all Gears to cease functioning.

-The story of Guilty Gear takes place in the 22nd century, in the year 2180, five years after the end of the Crusades.
-A Gear named Testament began a plan to resurrect Justice, and wipe out the human race.
+The story of Guilty Gear takes place in 2180, five years after the end of the Crusades.
+A Gear named Testament plans to resurrect Justice, whose prison is degrading, and wipe out the human race.
 Fearing this, the Union of Nations organized a fighting tournament in order to find fighters who would be able to defeat Testament and prevent her revival, awarding the winner with anything they may desire.

 Ten combatants sign up to enter "The Second Sacred Order Tournament".
 As the combatants fight through the stages of the tournament they begin to discover the true goal behind it.
-A bounty hunter named Sol Badguy defeats Testament in the second to last stage of the tournament.
+Sol defeats Testament in the second to last stage of the tournament.
 However, he is too late to prevent Justice's resurrection.
 After an arduous battle, Justice is defeated by Sol, restoring peace for the time being.